Breeds will not be important to a casual pet collector but it’s something you need to consider for the optimal success

 Each breed is made up of three numbers which make up the Health, Power and Speed values respectively.
-The image on the right displays a Flayer Youngling with the P/B breed meaning it’s health at level 25 (if upgraded to a rare) will be 1465, with a Power of 289 and a Speed of 273 (when upgraded to rare).
+The image on the right displays a Flayer Youngling with the P/B breed meaning its health at level 25 (if upgraded to rare) will be 1465, with 289 Power and a Speed of 273 (when upgraded to rare).
 B refers to Balance meaning the stat weights are split between the three (but in this case two as a P/B breed).

 Alternatively, using the number system – a breed of 3/13 will will gain 0.5 to all stats each time it levels (in addition to the values from Base Stats and Rarity).
 As such, each breed is made up of these two numbers – 3 and 13 where 3 refers to a male pet and 13 a female pet.
 As a rule, any breed between 3-12 are male, while 13-22 are female.
-Although there is currently no significance to whether a pet is fe/male, Blizzard may well implement something later.
+Although there is currently no significance to whether a pet is fe/male, Blizzard may implement something later.

 The following table displays the list of BreedIDs and their corresponding values.